d2l-ai/d2l-en/chapter_introduction/index.md

 tell you everything about your current state.
 Say a cleaning robot found itself trapped in one of many identical closets in a house.
-Inferring the precise location (and thus state) of the robot might require considering its previous observations before entering the closet.
+Inferring the precise location of the robot might require considering its previous observations before entering the closet.

 Finally, at any given point, reinforcement learners might know of one good policy, but there might be many other better policies that the agent has never tried.
-The reinforcement learner must constantly choose whether to *exploit* the best currently-known strategy as a policy, or to *explore* the space of strategies, potentially giving up some short-run reward in exchange for knowledge.
+The reinforcement learner must constantly choose whether to *exploit* the best (currently) known strategy as a policy, or to *explore* the space of strategies, potentially giving up some short-run reward in exchange for knowledge.

 The general reinforcement learning problem is a very general setting.